Final report for NCWI19-001

 (Short term) 24 high school and technical college instructors increased knowledge about soil health and cover crops at a soil health session at their annual in-service.
 3 agricultural educators increased their knowledge of cover crops through scholarships to the WI cover crops conference.

 (Intermediate) 16 of 17 instructors who filled out end of workshop evaluations said they would be able to apply what they learned in their classes (the 17th said maybe).
 3 educators who had received SARE scholarships hosted cover crops field days that drew 39 agricultural educators, 11 crop advisors, and 90 farmers.
 WI Extension educators held at least 7 additional cover crops events in 2019, as well as the state cover crops conference that attracted about 400 attendees (about 300 farmers and 100 educators).
+The WI cover crops conference in February 2020 had a similar number and distribution of attendees.

 Increase the ability of agricultural educators to help farmers introduce and manage perennial cropping systems, including agroforestry practices.